 Vikings are typically known as godless heathens, barbarians, and raiders.
 However, there was more to them than this reputation.
 Vikings started small raids along European coastlines around 793.

-Vikings originally hailed from modern-day areas of Denmark, Sweden and Norway.
+Vikings originally hailed from modern-day areas of Denmark, Sweden, and Norway.
 They mostly lived rural lives.
-Starting in 793, Viking began raiding Europe and what started with small bands was eventually undertaken with full-scale armies of thousands of warriors.
+Starting in 793, Vikings began raiding Europe and what started with small bands was eventually undertaken with full-scale armies of thousands of warriors.

 Viking pagan mythology was a body of many stories and myths of the Norse religion.
 It included different myths regarding various gods and goddesses of the Norse pantheon.

-Sacrifice was a common practice in Norse religion.
-Vikings used to sacrifice various animals like cows, dogs, roosters and hens.
-Sacrificing humans, usually slaves, was also common and often took place at specific religious sites or temples.
+Sacrifice was a common practice in the Norse religion.
+Vikings used to sacrifice various animals like cows, dogs, roosters, and hens.
+Sacrificing humans, usually, slaves, were also common and often took place at specific religious sites or temples.